JYU-IBA/potku/README.md

 tar -xvf data.tar.gz -C external/share/jibal
 ````

-## External dependencies

-Potku needs a copy of AWK to import data.
-It is probably installed on Linux
-systems and possibly macOS too.
-Windows users will need to manually download
-it.
-[GNU AWK](https://www.gnu.org/software/gawk/) is tested and confirmed to be
-working on Windows.

-Place AWK under `potku/external/bin/`.
-The executable must be named `awk` or
-(`awk.exe` on Windows) for Potku detect and use it.

 ## Tests

 Tests are located in the `tests` package.
 They are divided into unit tests